WilfriedMercier/StageM2/README.md

 ### Manual cleaning

-To manually clean the remaining pixels which do not belong to the galaxy, move to the relevant output folder and open the cube file with PyQubeVis and then the automatically cleaned velocity map from the software menu.
+To manually clean the remaining pixels which do not belong to the galaxy there are two options

+1. Move to the relevant output folder and open the cube file with PyQubeVis and then the automatically cleaned velocity map from the software menu.
 Once the map has been manually cleaned, save it as *clean.fits* in the same folder as the cleaned maps and the symbolic links.

+2. Run the program `wilfried:~/ST2$ ./usePyQubeVisEnMasse outputFolderFile` where `outputFolderFile` is the file made by *clean\_data.py* containing the folders where the cleaned galaxies are.
+This will open a new PyQubeVis session with the data cube and the automatically cleaned velocity map one after another.
+Thus, every time the session will be closed (after the manual cleaning and saving as *clean.fits*) a new session with the following galaxy will be opened.

 To apply the modifications to all the maps, move back to *[scripts\_python\_Benoit](https://github.com/WilfriedMercier/StageM2/tree/master/scripts_python_Benoit)* and re-run *clean_data.py* without making any modifications.
 This will overwrite the previous cleaned maps, taking into account the information given in the *clean.fits* map.